stackct/toxic/docs/user-guide.md

 prepareCsv(memory.web2Host)
 ```

-This script uploads the CSV file to both of the webserver, where the web app might look for them during the XML request mentioned earlier.
+This script uploads the CSV file to both of the webserver, where the web app might look for them during the HTTP request mentioned earlier.

 Notice that the SCP call is wrapped by a simple `exec()` closure that is built-in to the Toxic-Groovy Task.
 This makes it simple to execute system commands.
 However, there are also task files ending in `.exec` and other methods to accomplish this.